 First of all, there’s the farmer

 His job is to make sure that the seed is planted in the right place, at the right altitude, with rich soil and a good climate.
 The shrub needs to grow in a shade system; this plays the very first and crucial part as the decision made at this phase affect hugely the following ones.

-Growing coffee in shade system influence dramatically the coffee farm bringing out so many benefits:
+Growing coffee in shade system influence dramatically the farm bringing out so many benefits:

 - it creates an ecosystem: the trees are not only useful as a windbreak but also as the habitat of worms and birds.
 Birds stop by when migrating tackling coffee pests and worms are on the ground to “play with the layers of mulching.”

-Last but not least, the altitude.
-The altitude and the shade complement well to each other.
+Last but not least, the altitude; the altitude and the shade complement pretty well to each other.
 They both contribute to the slow ripening of the cherry which will then develop much more complexity in the cup.

 Another crucial part is made by the roaster

-Keep in mind that the roasters choose a roast profile that they think suits better for the region in which they operate.
+Keep in mind that the roasters choose a roast profile that they think it suits better for the area in which they operate.